+When a person buys a business, they have to be especially careful.
 Most of the value of a business is often in what is known as “goodwill”.
-A number of thing make up goodwill – the customer base, the reputation or brand of the business – and without it an existing business will be practically worthless.
+A number of things make up goodwill – the customer base, the reputation or brand of the business – and without this an existing business will be practically worthless.
 A lot of the purchase price of a business is frequently apportioned to the goodwill.

 So it is invariably in a purchaser’s interest to have a professionally drafted agreement to make sure they get exactly what they thought they bargained for.